 As we’ve discussed, the lack of innovation in the movie-going experience is what created Disneyland in the first place.
 Truth be told, going to the movies still feels the same to me as when I saw my very first feature film The Jungle Book in theatres years ago.
 Like many industries, movie theatres have iterated to hit quarterly goals, but they haven’t actually innovated.
 Sure, adding screens and calling it a “multiplex” or building a bigger screen and calling it an “IMAX” is nice, but the actual experience of going to the movies hasn’t actually changed in over 50 years!

 But now, consumers are changing, and many have stopped going to theatres all together, opting instead to stay at home and binge-watch on Netflix.
-What if theatres leaned into this bingeing mentality, and created more ways to make going to the theatre a “binge-worthy” event?
-What if they gave anyone purchasing a ticket to see the new big-budget Marvel film a chance to come binge all the proceeding Marvel films in that franchise?
+What if theatres leaned into this binging mentality, and created more ways to make going to the theatre a “binge-worthy” event?
+What if they gave anyone purchasing a ticket to see the new big-budget Marvel film a chance to come binge all the other Marvel films in that franchise?
 What if you took classic series like Indiana Jones or Back to the Future and created a “binge-ticket” to come to watch all the films on the big screen.
-You could build in movie-specific trivia and have costume contests, and could also drive revenue via special themed concessions and limited release merchandise for the event.
+You could build in movie-specific trivia and have costume contests and could also drive revenue via special-themed concessions and limited release merchandise for the event.
 What a great way to fill your theatre on an otherwise uneventful winter weekend!

-In an effort to reduce lost market share, what if major domestic breweries created experiences to tell their own stories?
-Perhaps “pop-up” breweries in select cities, where guests can meet real brewers, take tours, and visit the tap rooms, much like they love to do for their beloved craft beer.
-Or how about leveraging the history of these brands, especially the history that crossed Prohibition-era.
-Perhaps a special speakeasy, where guests need to find the secret door and have a password to get in.
-This is most certainly an experience that would leave people talking and ultimately could provide that much needed positive memory at point-of-purchase the next time they’re looking to grab a 6-pack.
+In an effort to regain lost market share, what if major domestic breweries created experiences to tell their own stories?
+Perhaps they could create “pop-up” breweries in select cities, where guests can meet real brewers, take tours, and visit the tap rooms, much like they love to do for their beloved craft beer.
+Or how about leveraging the history of these brands, especially the history of the Prohibition era: perhaps a special speakeasy, where guests need to find the secret door and have a password to get in.
+This is most certainly an experience that would leave people talking and ultimately could provide that much-needed positive memory at the point of purchase the next time they’re looking to grab a 6-pack.